ivotron/quiho-popper/paper/paper.md

 generalizes them by allowing optimization of an arbitrary differentiable loss function.
+This function is then optimized over a function space by iteratively choosing a function (weak hypothesis) that points in the negative gradient direction.

+Once an ensemble of trees for an application is generated, feature importances are obtained in order to use them as the FGRUP for an application. @Fig:fgrup-generation shows the process applied to obtaining FGRUPs for an application. `scikit-learn` implements the feature importance calculation algorithm introduced in [@breiman_classification_1984].
+This is sometimes called _gini importance_ or _mean decrease impurity_ and is defined as the total decrease in node impurity, weighted by the probability of reaching that node (which is approximated by the proportion of samples reaching that node), averaged over all trees of the ensemble.

-This function is then optimized over a function space by iteratively choosing a function (weak hypothesis) that points in the negative gradient direction. @Fig:fgrup-generation shows the process applied to obtaining FGRUPs for an application.
-We note that before creating the regression model, we normalize the data using the `StandardScaler` method from `scikit-learn`, which removes the mean from the dataset and scales the data to unit variance.
+We note that before generating a regression model, we normalize the data using the `StandardScaler` method from `scikit-learn`, which removes the mean from the dataset and scales the data to unit variance.
 Given that the `bogo-ops-per-second` metric does not quantify work consistently across stressors, we normalize the data in order to prevent some features from dominating in the process of creating the prediction models.
 In section @Sec:eval we evaluate the effectiveness of FGRUPs.

 ![The workflow applied in order to obtain FGRUPs.
 ](figures/fgrup-generation.png){#fig:fgrup-generation}